 In any case, it is important to keep in mind that the same God who performed miracles during biblical times still has the ability to perform miracles today.

 [In addition to the scriptures that we discussed previously in this article, there are other scriptures that some people may regard as pertaining to the ability of Jesus Christ’s followers to perform miracles.
 Two of them are discussed in the Appendix that follows.]

-Scriptures that Do Not Refer to the Ability to Perform Miracles
+Scriptures that Do Not Necessarily Pertain to the Ability to Perform Miracles